 The Lengthsman pages give details of Craig Howe's recent work in MW.
 Click on the INSTAGRAM logo for more detailed updates

-Seeptember 2018 September 9th: 33 nets of seasoned logs sold , the logs a result of Craig Howe's work in MW recent years.
+September 2018 September 9th: 33 nets of seasoned logs sold , the logs a result of Craig Howe's work in MW recent years.
 The monies raised will go towards the upkeep of the woodland.
 Thanks to the 'sales team' of Craig, Dave Vigar and Amanda Chuter, and to Dave for the use of his tractor.
-On the day, Craig and Roger hall discussed which trees required thinning out in coming months.
+On the day, Craig and Roger Hall discussed which trees required thinning out in coming months.
 Amy Jenkins and her children trialled the new Family Challenges - now stored in the pond-side shelter.

 The 6 Family Challenges

 August 2018 Site meeting: Craig Howe, Dave Vigar, Amanda Chuter, Roger Hall, Amy Jenkins, Roger Powell, - also Rachael Howe.
 Trees identified for crown lifting and thinning out later this year.
 Decided to let bird feeder go to High Ham Primary School for Amy to use in a project.
 Rachael installed her 'Lost Words' plaques around wood.
 Rachael's 6 family activity sheets will be availabe from September to download from this website, and in pond-side shelter.